spacetelescope/slitlessutils/docs/wfss.rst

 WFSS Collections (`~slitlessutils.core.wfss.data.WFSSCollection()`)
 -------------------------------------------------------------------

 While one can instantiate a single WFSS file using the above, it is generally more common to load many of the files as a collection, as a :class:`~slitlessutils.wfss.WFSSCollection()` is the primary input to many of the additional functions/modules.
 The :class:`~slitlessutils.wfss.WFSSCollection()` will act like a ``dict``, where the keyword/value pairs are the dataset name and *file-loading key*.
-These keys are ``dataclass``es that are for loading observed and simulated data:
+These keys are ``dataclass`` that are for loading observed and simulated data:

 Observed Data (`~slitlessutils.wfss.data.wfsscollection.ObservedData()`)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To load observed fits files, there are three classmethods

 * :func:`~slitlessutils.wfss.WFSSCollection.from_glob()`: